Atlas: Decision Architecture

 Next hubs

-This hub should connect upward to the Atlas, sideways to role bias, and outward to path pages only after the reader has named the decision layer.
+This hub should connect upward to the Atlas, sideways to role bias, and outward to path pages only after the owner has named the decision layer.

 Concept-level questions this layer answers